stosempreingiro/MAChange/README.md

 **Disclaimer** : This software is meant for educational purposes only.
 I'm not responsible for any malicious use of the app.
 # MAChange by stosempreingiro

-This is a very simple python script that change your MAC address in linux.
+This is a very simple python script that change your MAC address on debian based distro.

 ## Features of MAChange